How often do you beat yourself up about not having enough friends?

 Focus on building deep relationships

-So, here’s the irony: we’re all labouring under the impression we need to have loads of friends.
+So, here’s the irony: we’re all laboring under the impression we need to have loads of friends.
 Yet, the size of that crowd doesn’t have much bearing on the happiness we get from friendship.
 And, actually, focusing on that falsehood distracts us from the more critical goal of finding people who bring us emotional closeness.

 “Most of us spend way too much energy trying to manage too many surface level friendships and that’s part of the problem,” says Mel.
 “We forget about that 4am friend.
 [But] when you focus on building close and deep relationships, rather than wanting all your acquaintances to like you, that’s where you will be the happiest.”